nikdavnik/docs-casa-prod/docs/source/administration/installation.md

 ## Installation via Linux Packages

-Casa is distributed as part of the Gluu Server extensions bundle.
-Follow the instructions according to your underlying OS.

 !!!
 Warning
     If you have logged into the Gluu chroot in any console terminal, log out before proceeding.